Internet-Draft Enhanced VPN Framework June 2024

 5.1.3.
 Time Sensitive Networking

-Time Sensitive Networking (TSN) [TSN] is an IEEE project to provide a method of carrying time sensitive information over Ethernet.
+Time-Sensitive Networking (TSN) [TSN] is an IEEE project to provide a method of carrying time-sensitive information over Ethernet.
 It introduces the concept of packet scheduling where a packet stream may be given a time slot guaranteeing that it experiences no queuing delay or increase in latency beyond the very small scheduling delay.
-The mechanisms defined in TSN can be used to meet the requirements of time sensitive traffic flows of enhanced VPN service.
+The mechanisms defined in TSN can be used to meet the requirements of time-sensitive traffic flows of enhanced VPN service.

 Ethernet can be emulated over a layer-3 network using an IP or MPLS pseudowire.
-However, a TSN Ethernet payload would be opaque to the underlay and thus not treated specifically as time sensitive data.
+However, a TSN Ethernet payload would be opaque to the underlay and thus not treated specifically as time-sensitive data.
 The preferred method of carrying TSN over a layer-3 network is through the use of deterministic networking as explained in Section 5.2.1.

 5.2.
-Data Plane Encapsulation and Forwarding
+Network Layer Encapsulation and Forwarding

 This section considers the problem of enhanced VPN service differentiation and the representation of underlying network resources in the network layer.
 More specifically, it describes the possible data plane mechanisms to determine the network resources and the logical network topology or paths associated with an NRP.